janklab/MlxShake/docs-src/README-index-common.md

 ## Introduction

-ExportMlx provides tools for exporting Matlab Live Scripts to Markdown and other formats.
+MlxShake provides tools for exporting Matlab Live Scripts to Markdown and other formats.

 This code has been tested with multiple live scripts but please note that it's not perfect.
 It's expected that you need some manual editing (for now!).

 ## Installation

-Download the [latest release](https://github.com/janklab/ExportMlx/releases) or clone the [repo](https://github.com/janklab/ExportMlx) and put it somewhere on your disk.
+Download the [latest release](https://github.com/janklab/MlxShake/releases) or clone the [repo](https://github.com/janklab/MlxShake) and put it somewhere on your disk.

 Add its `Mcode/` directory to your Matlab path using `addpath()`.